belgattitude/nextjs-monorepo-example/README.md

 - Set a **structure** and show a lifecycle perspective (dx, ci/cd...)
 - Clarify **advantages** of monorepos (sharing locales, images, code, conventions, shared api types...).
 - Integrate **tools & configs** (ts, jest, changelogs, versioning...).

 - Create nextjs/vercel/prisma... bug reports with **reproducible examples** *(initial purpose)*.

 > *The approach doesn't rely on specific monorepo tooling like [Rush](https://rushjs.io/)
 > or [Nx](https://nx.dev/).
 This repo focus to be manageable with a regular package manager
 > like [yarn](https://github.com/yarnpkg/berry), pnpm...
-Yet most recipes can be replicated somewhere else.
+Yet most recipes can be replicated, adapted
+> or opted-out easily.
-> Important here is to have something as agnostic as possible with a modern dx and a decent CI/CD
+> Accent here is to have something as agnostic as possible, complex enough to forge ideas and get a decent CI/CD
-> speed baseline (under a minute).*
+> speed baseline (under a minute). *

 ## What ?